Fairy Meadows and Nanga Parbat Base Camp Trek Guide

 Hike to Beyal Camp and Base Camp

-The trek from the campsite to Beyal Camp is the climax of the entire trip.
-Up till Beyal Camp the trail is generally flat with very little elevation gain.
-In this section of the trail you will be hiking through a valley surrounded by tall pine trees on one side, a gentle water stream on the other side.
-The brown and green of the trees, combined. with grey of the rocks and white of the mountain, all the while listening to the sound of the water is what elevates the experience of this place.
+For me, the trek from the campsite to Beyal Camp was the climax of the entire trip.
+Up till Beyal Camp the trail was generally flat with very little elevation gain.
+In this section of the trail we were hiking through a valley surrounded by tall pine trees on one side, a gentle water stream on the other side.
+The brown and green of the trees, combined. with grey of the rocks and white of the mountain, all the while listening to the sound of the water is what elevated the experience of this place.

-At Beyal Camp, there are a few huts from where you can buy food.
-You can even choose to camp here if you wish.
-A little ahead is the Nanga Parbat view point, not that the mountain is ever not present in the view.
+At Beyal Camp, there were a few huts where you can choose to camp if you wish.
+A little up ahead was the Nanga Parbat view point, not that the mountain ever went away from view.
+The vast glacier which resides at the foot of Nanga Parbat was in full view from this view point as well.

 Equipment